WHua0/Midterm/readme.md

 ## Logging

 ### INFO
-  + Used to monitor normal executions of code.
+  + Used to monitor normal executions of code, and logs User Inputs if applicable.
 ### WARNING
   + Used to monitor expected exceptions that do not affect program functionality.
 ### ERROR